BirdseyeSoftware/buster-cljs.docs/articles/travis_ci.md

       - lein2 test && npm test

-This script will run the `buster-server` and start a phantomjs headless browser that will slave automatically to it, then it will execute both Clojure JVM testsuite (using `lein2 test`) and Clojurescript testsuite (using `npm test`).
+This script will run the `buster-server` and start a phantomjs headless browser that will slave automatically to it.
+It will then execute both Clojure JVM testsuite (using `lein2 test`) and Clojurescript testsuite (using `npm test`).